Fire and Life Safety - Bonfires, Campfires and Warming Fires

 - The following applies to ALL open burning in Chesterfield County :

 - Fires shall be constantly attended by a competent person until it is extinguished and no longer smoldering.

 - The attendee shall provide adequate fire extinguishing equipment to control and/or extinguish the fire should it start to spread or get out of control.

-- The Virginia Division of Forestry requires that any open burning from February 15 through April 30 of each year, within 300 feet of woodland, brush land, or field containing dry grass or other combustible material leading to woodland, be done between the hours of 4:00 p.m. and 12:00 midnight .
+- The Virginia Department of Forestry requires that any open burning from February 15 through April 30 of each year, within 300 feet of woodland, brush land, or field containing dry grass or other combustible material leading to woodland, be done between the hours of 4:00 p.m. and 12:00 midnight .

 - Failure to comply with the above conditions will constitute a violation of the law, which will result in possible legal action.